odmoon/mlops-stock-price-prediction/README.md

     - wrote up the project scope, instructions of environment setup and dependencies in README.md set up the environment as well with cookiecutter template to provide requirements.txt and respective python files
     - Wrote up report summarizing findings, challenges encountered, and areas for improvement with team.
+    - Containerized the model and tested locally using docker image build and run.
+    - Applied Logging into main model along with rich handler and the configurations
+    - Integrated WandB experiment tracking and report dashboard with the metrics.
+    - Generated plot graphic into /reports directory

 ## Maheen Khan
     - Added sections 1.2-1.4 to the README.md where the selection of dataset is justified and possible model considerations